By John D. Sutter

 So it’s high time for an update, he said.

-About 2.5 billion people don’t have access to toilets as we’ve currently imagined them, and this lack of toilet access encourages the spread of diarrheal diseases, which are blamed for the deaths of 1.5 million children each year, according to the World Health Organization.
+About 2.5 billion people don’t have access to toilets as we’ve currently imagined them, and this lack of toilet access encourages the spread of diarrheal diseases, which are blamed for the deaths of 1.5 million children each year,

 “We want to look at waste as a resource and recycle it,” Rijsberman said.
 “We think we can recycle the energy, the minerals and also the water.
 We want to reinvent the toilet that is cheap, that doesn’t cost more than a few pennies, that poor people want to use and that will recycle minerals, energy and water.”